TycheSoftwares/custom-order-numbers-for-woocommerce/custom-order-numbers-for-woocommerce/readme.txt

 3. Start by visiting plugin settings at WooCommerce > Settings > Custom Order Numbers.

 == Changelog ==

+= 1.2.9 - 22/08/2019 =
+* Fix - Incorrect next sequential order in the Plugin Settings page.
+* Fix - Missing Settings link on the Plugins page.

 = 1.2.8 - 22/08/2019 =
 * Made the plugin code compliant with WPCS standards.